Drynaria quercifolia

 Drynaria quercifolia (synonym Aglaomorpha quercifolia), commonly known as the oakleaf fern or oakleaf basket fern, is a species of Drynaria in the family Polypodiaceae.
-Other common names for the fern are pakpak lawin, gurar, koi hin, ashvakatri, kabkab, kabkaban, or uphatkarul.
+Other common names for the fern are pakpak lawin, gurar, koi hin, ashvakatri, kabkab, kabkaban, or uphatkarul, Aatukāl kilangu.

 Distribution

 Drynaria quercifolia is native to India, Southeast Asia, Malaysia, Indonesia, the Philippines, New Guinea, and Australia.

 Description

 It is a large species with deeply pinnatifid foliage fronds.
 The nest fronds resemble the leaves of oaks, hence the common name.
 The sori are either scattered or arranged in two regular rows in between the secondary veins.